Teach2Breach/dll-builder/README.md

 # DLL Builder
 Creates a DLL that runs a payload once injected into a process.

+### Educational purposes only
+Only use this on your own machine and do not use it maliciously.

 ### License
 This project is licensed under the terms of the MIT license.